strimzi/strimzi-kafka-operator/README.md

 The [Hacking guide](https://github.com/strimzi/strimzi-kafka-operator/blob/master/HACKING.md) describes how to build Strimzi and how to test your changes before submitting a patch or opening a PR.

+The [Documentation Contributor Guide](http://strimzi.io/contributing/guide/) describes how to contribute to Strimzi documentation.

 If you want to get in touch with us first before contributing, you can use: